Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Application and simulation

-and the second-order asymptotic value Asy$^{(2)}(x,y)$, equal to the sum of the first two terms on the right-hand side of \eqref{eq:the1}, is given by
+and the second-order asymptotic value Asy$^{(2)}(x,y)$, equal to the sum of the first two terms on the right-hand side of \eqref{eq:cor1}, is given by

 Set the sample size $N = 10^7$ and repeat 10 times.
-Table \ref{tab:1} summarizes the simulated value $\text{Sim}(x,y)$ and the first-order asymptotic value $\text{Asy}^{(1)}(x,y)$ and the second-order asymptotic value $\text{Asy}^{(2)}(x,y)$ of the joint tail probability $P(S_2^\theta>x,T_2^\Theta>y)$, as well as the corresponding ratios with respect to different $x,y$’s.
-It can be seen from the table that the simulated values and the two asymptotic values are closer and decrease gradually with respect to $x,y$.
+Table \ref{tab:1} summarizes the simulated value $\text{Sim}(x,y)$, the first-order asymptotic value $\text{Asy}^{(1)}(x,y)$ and the second-order asymptotic value $\text{Asy}^{(2)}(x,y)$ of the joint tail probability $\p(S_2^\xi>x,T_2^\eta>y)$, as well as the corresponding ratios with respect to different $x$ and $y$.
+It can be seen from the table that the simulated values and the two asymptotic values are closer and gradually decrease with respect to $x$ and $y$.
 This indicates that, compared with the first-order asymptotics, the second-order asymptotic values are more precise, which is also shown by the ratios between the asymptotic and simulated values.